• Free Shipping USA

 Email Info@TheBlissfulDog.com

-Our research has led us to believe Frenchies have a slightly depressed immune system which results in the drier nose predisposition.
+Our research has led us to believe Frenchies have a slightly depressed immune system, which results in a drier nose predisposition.
 It is systemic, which means it cannot be CURED, but Nose Butter can HEAL the actual dry nose.
-This is why you will need to continue to use Nose Butter for maintenance.
+This is why you must continue using Nose Butter for maintenance.
 (YES, I Bolded).

 Dry dog noses can be just a tiny bit dry to the extremely dry nasal hyperkeratosis.